RedSkuII/HM-Resource-Tracker/README.md

 - `GET /api/leaderboard?guildId={guildId}` - Get leaderboard
 - `PUT /api/resources` - Update resources (awards points)

-### Multi-Server Architecture
+### Multi-Server & Multi-Guild Architecture

-**1:1 Relationship Between Discord Servers and In-Game Guilds:**
+**Many-to-One Relationship:**
-- Each Discord server can link to ONE in-game guild only
+- **One Discord server → Multiple in-game guilds** ✅
-- Each in-game guild can only be linked to ONE Discord server
+- **One in-game guild → Only ONE Discord server** ✅
-- This prevents conflicts and ensures clear ownership
+- Guilds on the same Discord server remain completely separate (no shared data)

+**How It Works:**
+1. **Multiple Guilds per Discord Server**: Your Discord can track "House Melange", "Whitelist Second Guild", and others
+2. **Guild Exclusivity**: Once a guild is linked to your Discord server, other Discord servers cannot claim it
+3. **Independent Tracking**: Each guild has separate resources, leaderboards, and activity logs
+4. **Easy Switching**: Use the guild selector dropdown to switch between your server's guilds

 **Best Practices:**
-1. **Clear Ownership**: Each in-game guild is managed by one Discord community
+1. **Clear Ownership**: Each in-game guild is managed by one Discord community only
-2. **Independent Configuration**: Each Discord server has separate bot settings (channels, roles, bonuses)
-3. **Separate Tracking**: Leaderboards and activity logs are specific to each in-game guild
+2. **Separate Management**: Guilds on your server don't share resources or points
+3. **Organized Structure**: Perfect for alliances managing multiple Houses/Clans from one Discord
-4. **Scalability**: Supports unlimited Discord servers, each with their own guild
+4. **Scalability**: Add unlimited guilds to your Discord server as your organization grows

 **Example Scenarios:**
-- **Single Organization**: One Discord server managing one in-game guild (most common)
+- **Single Guild**: One Discord server managing one in-game guild (simplest setup)
-- **Multiple Guilds**: Alliance with 3 Houses, each House has their own Discord server
-- **Switching Guilds**: Contact admin to unlink and relink to a different guild (preserves old data)
+- **Alliance Management**: One Discord server tracking 3 different Houses independently
+- **Multi-Faction**: Gaming community with separate Clans, all managed from one Discord
+- **Switching Between Guilds**: Users select which guild to view/edit via dropdown (no data mixing)

 ### Troubleshooting